Summer Marine Mammal Intensive Learning Experience (SMMILE)

 If you answered yes to any of these questions, apply to SMMILE today!

-The Summer Marine Mammal Intensive Learning Experience (SMMILE) program is a 10 day course hosted by the Marine Mammal Research Program (MMRP) at the Hawaiʻi Institute of Marine Biology.
-We are excited to invite twelve local, high school students from Oʻahu, who will be starting the 11th or 12th grade in Fall 2023, to participate in this fully funded opportunity and live on Moku o Loʻe (Coconut Island) for ten days next June, 2023.
-Preference will be given to Native Hawaiian, Pacific Islander or other students from historically marginalized groups.
+The Summer Marine Mammal Intensive Learning Experience (SMMILE) is a 10-day course hosted by the Marine Mammal Research Program (MMRP) from June 2-11, 2023.
+We are excited to invite twelve incoming juniors and seniors from all of the main Hawaiian Islands (Oʻahu, Kauaʻi, Maui, Lānaʻi, Molokaʻi, Hawaiʻi) to participate in this fully funded opportunity!
+During SMMILE, participants will live on Moku o Loʻe (Coconut Island) at the Hawaiʻi Institute of Marine Biology.
+Preference will be given to Native Hawaiian, Pacific Islander, and students from other historically marginalized groups as an effort to increase diversity in the field of marine mammal science.

 Did you ever think that working or talking to a marine biologist was out of your league because you're in high school?
-SMMILE will give you the opportunity to overcome those barriers in a fun, learning environment!
+SMMILE will give you the opportunity to overcome those barriers in a fun, interactive learning environment!

 Apply now for this unique summer program!